istio/istio.io/content/docs/examples/multicluster/gke/index.md

 keywords: [kubernetes,multicluster]
 ---

-This example demonstrates how to use Istio' multicluster feature to join 2 [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) clusters together, using the [Kubernetes multicluster installation instructions](/docs/setup/kubernetes/multicluster-install/).
+This example demonstrates how to use Istio's multicluster feature to join 2 [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) clusters together, using the [Kubernetes multicluster installation instructions](/docs/setup/kubernetes/multicluster-install/).